Assam Career : IIT Guwahati Recruitment 2025

 Selection Procedure :

-Candidates may appear for an online interview altogether on 15th February 2025 at 3 PM.
+Candidates may appear for an online interview on 27th January 2025 at 10 AM.
+Shortlisted candidates will get information via E-mail

 How to apply :